Brechy/hm-db/README.md

-# Hangul Master Server/API
+# Hangul Master Server

-API built for the Hangul Master web app.
-Handles all API calls for the front end and for the third party translation API.
+Server built for the Hangul Master web app.
+Handles all calls for the front end and for the third party translation API.

 ## Built With